X1 (band): 2020: Disbandment

 On January 6, 2020, CJ ENM, Swing Entertainment, and the members' individual agencies held a meeting to determine the future of the group.
-After deliberating for an hour about whether the group should continue promoting or disband, a secret ballot was held by the members' agencies.
-The agencies agreed prior to voting that the group could only continue if there was unanimous agreement or else the group would disband.
-Four agencies voted to continue, four agencies voted to disband, and one agency whose vote was unclear was ultimately discarded.
-Thus, it was determined that the group would disband.
-Although X1 members were not invited to the meeting, Swing CEO Cho Yoo-myung expressed their collective desire to have attended.
+After deliberating for an hour about whether the group should continue to promote or disband, a secret ballot was held between the members' agencies.
+Prior to voting, the agencies had agreed that the group could only continue if there was unanimous agreement to do so, or the group would disband.
+Four agencies voted in favor of the continuation of X1's activities, and four agencies voted against the continuation of X1's activities, and one agency whose vote was unclear was ultimately discarded.

+During the meeting, a representative of CJ ENM relayed X1's members' request to attend the meeting in order to express to the representatives their wishes to continue promotions as a group.
+However, this request was turned down by another agency.
+Although X1 members were ultimately not invited to the meeting, Swing CEO Cho Yoo-myung later also expressed their collective desire to have attended.
+Thus, despite the absence of X1's members in the meeting, it was determined within 2 hours of the start of the meeting that the group would disband.
+The group's disbandment was officially announced to the public on the same day.

-After the group's disbandment was decided, CJ ENM suggested that a previously recorded winter track be released as a goodbye song, but the idea was rejected by two or three of the members' agencies.
+Following the decision of X1's disbandment, CJ ENM suggested that a previously recorded winter track be released as a goodbye song, but the idea was rejected by two or three of the members' agencies.
 Similarly, a suggestion from a member's agency to record a final video was rejected by another agency.

-The disbandment was controversial among the fanbase of the group, One It, because they felt that the disbandment of the group was unfair.
-They staged protests on CJ ENM, demanding that CJ ENM relaunch the group.
-To make their demands clear, One Its sent trucks with LED screens to promote their movement.
-According to Soompi, approximately 1,000 fans were involved in the three hour protest.